Last Votes From Pennsylvania Put Biden in Reach of Victory

 There is no word yet on that appeal from the Pennsylvania Supreme Court.
 Meanwhile a federal judge denied the campaign an emergency injunction Thursday night.

-The Keystone state has long been a focus for Trump after it extended the deadline for mail-in ballots to include anything postmarked on Election Day that arrives as late as Friday.
+Trump has been critical of Pennsylvania’s handling of the election ever since it extended the deadline for mail-in ballots to include anything postmarked on Election Day that arrives as late as Friday.

-Before the election, the U.S. Supreme Court refused to intervene on that issue in a 5-3 order issued before Justice Amy Coney Barret began hearing cases.
+Before the election, and before Justice Amy Coney Barret began hearing cases, the U.S. Supreme Court refused to speed up its consideration of that issue in the case with the Pennsylvania Republican Party.

-In a statement Wednesday afternoon, Trump’s deputy campaign manager Justin Clark maintained that “ballot receipt deadline is in fact a change of the time, place, and manner of the election.”
+The Republicans’ latest filing says it is only a matter of when, not if, the justices take up their challenge.
+Saying there are four justices in agreement, the application also says there is “‘a fair prospect’ that the court will then reverse the decision below.”

 Pennsylvania Governor Tom Wolf condemned Trump’s efforts to stop the vote count before every eligible vote is counted Thursday in a statement, vowing his state would “count every vote” regardless of any intimidation.